 Through the growth of the firm and the ultimate re-naming to Weaver Capital Management, DeWitt has found that helping people manage their money and make sound financial decisions is interwoven with a biblical world view.
 Sound advice needs to have a solid foundation and not be based solely on the accumulation of wealth.
 A man of strong faith, DeWitt sought to educate himself on what the Bible says about money.
 With the help of organizations like Kingdom Advisors and his work as a Deacon at his church, DeWitt has integrated biblical principles into the firm’s practices.
 He feels it is very important that clients receive advice from a firm that shares their world view.

 Weaver Capital’s heritage was built on a solid foundation.
 DeWitt realized that building a team would enable the principles he practiced to further the firm’s vision.
 By investing in the development of a leadership team, the firm’s core values and principles could become transcendent.
 This would also enhance the level of service provided to clients and further galvanize long-term relationships.

 In 2003 Carol Oliver was hired and has played a key role in the firm’s success.
-Toddi Blythe joined the firm in January 2018 and shortly thereafter, Logan Collie joined the team in 2019.
+Toddi Blythe joined the firm in January 2018 and in January of 2022 James White joined as a Wealth Advisor.
 The firm also utilizes a dedicated ten plus member support team at Charles Schwab.
 Weaver Capital Management remains committed to helping clients make wise financial decisions and enabling them to prosper beyond worldly riches.